andrew-edwards/empirical-dyn-mod/README.md

 ### To change the files and then *push* then back to GitHub

 Okay, now to get started.
 It's easier to be shown by someone and for explaining the concepts, but basically I only end up using a few basic commands.
-These are in the Git Shell.
+These are typed in the Git Shell.
 If you are in your **C:/...../github/** directory then you should see a standard DOS prompt, something like:

 	C:\user-name\github>